 - Learning Systems and Resources

-The Group, at this time, is not a W3C or ANSI standards committee but follows similar tenants such as transparency and consensus.
+The Group is not a W3C or ANSI standards committee but follows similar tenants such as transparency and consensus.
 All group members have input to impact the metadata infrastructure, the Credential Registry and Directory app design, and pilot.

 The metadata recommendations are guided by Stuart Sutton, DCMI Managing Director, and Associate Professor Emeritus, Information School, University of Washington.
 Final decisions on the metadata recommendations are made by the Credential Engine leadership.